Logiqx/gps-details/docs/devices/garmin/watches/README.md

 | [D2](d2.md)             | D2 Mach 2                    | Synaptics |     Y      | - |
 |  | D2 Mach 1 Pro | Airoha | Y | Y |
 |                         | D2 Mach 1                    | Airoha    |     Y      | Y |

-The fēnix 8 (and its variants) have yet to be fully tested and verified, but please get in touch if you can help.